saltstack/salt/doc/ref/configuration/master.rst

     moved into the master cachedir (on most platforms, ``/var/cache/salt/master/extmods``).

-Directory wehre custom modules are synced to.
+Directory where custom modules are synced to.
 This directory can contain subdirectories for each of Salt's module types such as ``runners``, ``output``, ``wheel``, ``modules``, ``states``, ``returners``, ``engines``, ``utils``, etc.  This path is appended to :conf_master:`root_dir`.